Editor's note: this story will be updated on an ongoing basis as more information becomes available.

 The World Health Organization announced Wednesday, March 11 that the outbreak is considered a pandemic.

-The "common" student will receive about $2,364 in refunds, according to University officials at a Board of Regents meeting on April 3.
+Prior to the April 7 vote, the "common" student was projected to receive about $2,364 in refunds, according to University officials at a Board of Regents meeting on April 3.

 The move to refund 100% of housing and meal plan fees, among others, until the end of the semester follows backlash from the University community over an earlier plan to refund a flat $1,200.